This post was last updated on June 17th, 2021 at 12:49 pm

-Are you ready to embark on a no-spend weekend?
+Are you ready to embark on a no spend week?

-What is a no-spend weekend?
-It’s a weekend full of activities that don’t cost any money.
-As the name implies, you freeze your spending.
+What is a no spend week?
+It’s a week full of activities that don’t cost any money.
+As the name implies, you are on a spending freeze.

 Skip dinner and drinks with your friends, forego a trip to the museum for a free activity with the family.